What would happen if I let my certification lapse?

 I have more than the 50 required contact hours, should I include them?

-It is not necessary to include anything over 50 contact hours.
+For initial certification, it is not necessary to include anything over 50 contact hours.
+For recertification, 80 contact hours specific to gerontology are required.

 The program I am looking at to earn my 50 contact hours only partly pertains to gerontology.
 Would that count toward my 50 contact hours?